LorenvXn/mu3/README.md

 <b> Ship a containerized architecture with the help of Ansible 2.6 </b>

+> Make sure the content from scripts will be under /opt folder on master host

 <i> still working on it... </i>

 <b> a) How this approach works: </b>